eberteogam/CSM/README.md

   - npm (installed via NVM)
     - Note: NPM is not really required for the project, but it is bundled with the node.js installation.
   - pnpm < v.8 (installed via Corepack)
-  - Note: Orchard Core by itself does not require node.js, npm, nor pnpm.
-The only one that does require is Lombiq Node.js Extensions, plugin, used when building the project.
+  - Note: Orchard Core by itself does not require node.js nor pnpm.
+The only one that does require them is Lombiq Node.js Extension, plugin used when building the project.

 ### 2. Tested Environment
 The current setup versions have been used to develop and test the project successfully.